Hasty wilderness visit: missed goal, lost dinner to a bear

 See map below for detailed routes, mileages, elevation changes, and photos.

 Our first venture into the southern Ridge and Valley region was a July 2014 day hike of boundary roads of this virtually trailless wilderness.
-This is a headwaters wilderness comprised of North Fork Kimberling and Sulphur Springs creek drainages.
+This is a headwaters wilderness composed of North Fork Kimberling and Sulphur Springs creek drainages.

 Hunting Camp Creek, Garden Mountain, & Beartown

-Less burdened, we followed the AT many miles to Burkes Garden Road between Hunting Camp and Garden wilderness—impressed by limestone formations on ridge and occasional spectacular views of the green “Garden” below.
-However we found the post-rain rocks—still wet and slick—very tiring and packs still heavy.
+Less burdened, we followed the AT many miles to Burkes Garden Road between Hunting Camp and Garden wilderness—impressed by limestone formations on the ridge and occasional spectacular views of the green “Garden” below.
+However, we found the post-rain rocks—still wet and slick—very tiring and packs still heavy.
 David wore his pack low to avoid back spasms, and had to take small steps.
-I had planned to hike AT to Beartown Wilderness and down a side trail to camp on Roaring Fork, so we’d have a whole day to hike a route to Hutchinson Rock I’d heard about.
-But we were moving slow, passing the Chestnut Knob shelter on edge of Beartown in late afternoon and getting to a pond campsite at sunset—three miles short of my planned camp.
+I had planned to hike the AT to Beartown Wilderness and down a side trail to camp on Roaring Fork, so we’d have a whole day to hike a route to Hutchinson Rock I’d heard about.
+But we were moving slow, passing the Chestnut Knob Shelter on the edge of Beartown in late afternoon and getting to a pond campsite at sunset—three miles short of my planned camp.